-5.1 The aggregate feed conveyor shall be totally enclosed to reduce wind whipping of dust.

-5.2 Conveyors shall be fitted with effective means of keeping the return belt clean and for collecting materials removed by the cleaning operation.
+- 5.1 The aggregate feed conveyor shall be totally enclosed to reduce wind whipping of dust.
+(Wind boards on the sides and netting across the top). - 5.2 Conveyors shall be fitted with effective means of keeping the return belt clean and for collecting materials removed by the cleaning operation.